 The pow wow circuit

 Pow wows are ideal places for authentic Indigenous music and dance.
-Kahnawá:ke’s Echoes of a Proud Nation Pow Wow is the largest pow wow in the area, and is on July 13 and 14 this year.
+Kahnawá:ke’s Echoes of a Proud Nation Pow Wow is the largest pow wow in the area.
+(Please note that the 30th Annual Echoes of a Proud Nation Pow wow is cancelled for 2021, but will back on July 9 and 10, 2022.).

-The Kanehsatake Annual Pow Wow is in August, and Akwesasne PowWow is from September 7 to 9.
+The Kanehsatake Annual Pow Wow is in August (dates to be confirmed), and Akwesasne PowWow is in September (the latter is unfortunately cancelled for 2021).

 Pow wows double as places to pick up authentic beadworks, regalia, and other arts and crafts, and sample Indigenous cuisine.